mkaz/hastie/README.md

 --------------------------------------------------------------------------------

 ### TODO
-* Create LESS converter for stylesheets
 * Create syntax highlighting blocks
 * Add ability to support rss.xml

 * Read .html files and apply template, no markdown
-* Expand examples to use categories, limit and new feature sets

 #### Bugs
 * Add nicer error message/detection when no config found
 * Add nicer error detection when error with template
-* Shouldn't templates work in source files ??
+* Should template variables work in source files ??

 --------------------------------------------------------------------------------

 ### CHANGE LOG

+ver 0.4.1 - March 15, 2012

+  * Categories under subdirected changed to _ instead of / in index
+  * Cleaned up code comments
+  * Updated documentation to include all new features

 ver 0.4.0 - March 14, 2012

   * Add Process Filters allows processing using any third party such as Less CSS or Coffee Script